cosmos/ibc/spec/app/ics-100-atomic-swap/README.md

 1. User creates an order on the maker chain with specified parameters (see type `MakeSwap`).
 Tokens are sent to the escrow address owned by the module.
 The order is saved on the maker chain
 2. An `AtomicSwapPacketData` is relayed to the taker chain where `onRecvPacket` the order is also saved on the taker chain.
 3. A packet is subsequently relayed back for acknowledgement.
 A packet timeout or a failure during `onAcknowledgePacket` will result in a refund of the escrowed tokens.
-4. An order should not be taken once the current time is later than expired timestamp, and all expired orders should refund its escrow tokens at `BeginBlock` function.
+4. An order should not be taken once the current time is later than expired timestamp, and all expired orders should not allow to trade, but can be canceled.

 #### Taking a swap

 1. A user takes an order on the taker chain by triggering `TakeSwap`.
 Tokens are sent to the escrow address owned by the module.
 2. An `AtomicSwapPacketData` is relayed to the maker chain where `onRecvPacket` the escrowed tokens are sent to the destination address.
 3. A packet is subsequently relayed back for acknowledgement.
 Upon acknowledgement escrowed tokens on the taker chain is sent to the related destination address.
 A packet timeout or a failure during `onAcknowledgePacket` will result in a refund of the escrowed tokens.

+#### Cancelling a swap

+1. The maker cancels a previously created order.
+2. An `AtomicSwapPacketData` is relayed to the maker chain where `onRecvPacket` the order is cancelled on the taker chain. if the make order has take order in-flight, the cancel order will be rejected.
+3. A packet is relayed back where upon acknowledgement the order on the maker chain is also cancelled.
+4. Only refund if the taker chain confirmed the cancel request

 ### Sub-protocols